Managing site cache settings

 Maximum idle time (Days) refers to the number of days an asset remains in the cache without being accessed.
 The asset is removed when the number of days specified is exceeded.

 What does the disk cache contain and how much space does it require?

-You should make sure that the drive that holds the cache always has plenty of space available.
-This will limit fragmentation and help ensure optimal system performance.
-Generally we advise keeping 20% of the drive space free - if it dips below 10% free disk space, performance will suffer.
+Make sure that the drive that holds the cache always has plenty of space available.
+This limits fragmentation and helps ensure optimal system performance.
+Generally, we advise keeping 20% of the drive space free - performance suffers if it dips below 10% free disk space.

 Setting a purge schedule

 A purging schedule for cache cleanup can be set globally for the entire server: In the FotoWeb Settings app, go to Settings > Advanced where you can set a Disk cache cleanup schedule.

 When purging, the oldest items are removed first until the cache is not larger than the maximum cache size set in each site's settings.

 It's recommended to schedule the cache purging to run outside of operating hours.